freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

     dnf download securedrop-workstation-dom0-config

   Note the release version number in the filename, you'll need it below.
+During the download, you may be prompted to confirm importing the Qubes OS Release 4 Signing Key.
+You can safely do so; it will not be used during the subsequent steps.

 - Verify the package with the following command: